Bikes can be a big investment that, once made, are worth protecting. Cycle insurance is one way to make sure you’re covered for every eventuality.

 When we originally wrote this article in 2018, none of the home insurance providers we spoke to replied to our questions, so our suggestions are based on specifications, user reviews and recommendations from our readers.

-It’s worth noting that Hiscox underwrites many specialist providers (including Bikmo) while Aviva underwrites M&S.
+Marks and Spencer Bank, Aviva and Hiscox insurance were the three providers that were most regularly recommended.
+It’s worth noting that Hiscox underwrites many specialist providers (including Bikmo), while Aviva underwrites M&S.

 All three provide comprehensive coverage against theft and damage inside and outside of the home, but all have varying degrees of coverage for use during competition.